cs0320-f25/typescript-csv-kamyaraman/README.md

     Include your notes from above: what were your initial ideas, what did the LLM suggest, and how did the results differ by prompt?
 What resonated with you, and what didn’t?
 (3-5 sentences.)

-    My initial ideas were to make the caller of the function specify if there is a header, ensure that quoted commas are handled properly, and the CSV parser can enforce type constraints if given a header.
+    My initial ideas were to make the caller of the function specify if there is a header, ensure that quoted commas are handled properly, and having the CSV parser enforce type constraints if given a header.
 The LLM initally suggested custom delimiters, newline handling, non-UTF encoding supports,and inconsistent length error tolerance, as well as type conversion and quote handling.
 There was some overlap between what I initially thought of, as well as some new bugs I missed like inconsistent lengths and newline handling.
 On the other hand custom delimiters and non-UTF encoding support is a low priority change  for a simple CSV parser.
-The more abstract questions I asked, the more general and key features it suggested, while also suggesting unneeded next steps that went out of the scope of this project
+The more abstract questions I asked, the more general and essential features it suggested, while also suggesting unneeded next steps that went out of the scope of this project.

 ### Design Choices